muchiriprojects/Akhan-name/README.md

 Regina Muchiri

 ##Description of project
-Consist of app where use input is used to derive Akhan name.
+Consist of app where user input is used to derive Akhan name.

 ##Project setup instructions
 use javascript to create an Akhan name lookup app.